 This 17th century Baroque palace on the market square houses the main branch of the Kraków History Museum, recently renamed the Kraków Museum (Muzeum Krakowa).
 Established in 1899, the palace has recently undergone an extensive transformation, including the gradual restoration of the entire building and complete digitisation of the museum collection.
-While parts of the building remain under renovation, the new permanent exhibit is open: Cyberteka.
-Kraków - Time & Space chronicles the spatial and urban development of the city from its earliest beginnings until about 1915, via spiffy multimedia displays and 3D films (note this exhibit is free on Tues).
-The ground floor of this market square building is also home to a large museum shop with lots of souvenirs, posters, books and other information available.
+The new permanent exhibit 'Kraków - From the Beginning to No End' tells the city's story through a lighthearted and interactive combination of history, magic and legend, intertwined with everyday life and the present day.

 Among the many diverse and colourful exhibits you'll see the iconic Lajkonik costume, the famous silver rooster of the Fowler Brotherhood, the sceptre of Kraków mayors, plus paintings by famous artists like Jan Matejko, Józef Mehoffer, Zofia Stryjeńska, Jacek Malczewski, Wojciech Weiss and others.
 You can also answer a few questions to see which character from Cracovian legend you most identify with, and find out how heavy a medieval knight's helmet and sword are by brandishing them, and step inside a life-sized Cracovian Christmas crib at this very kid-friendly museum.